HIKING TRAILS OF NORTH CONWAY, NH

 TIPS FOR HIKING IN THE NORTH CONWAY AREA

-1. GUIDEBOOKS - Buy the AMC White Mountain Guide guidebook and actually read each relevant chapter before you hike each trail.
+1. GUIDEBOOKS - Buy the AMC White Mountain Guide (31st edition; 2022) guidebook and actually read each relevant chapter before you hike each trail.
 Doing this will ensure that you don't miss any of the best viewpoints and are aware (upfront) of any potential challenges on the trails.

 2. CARRY THE ESSENTIALS - make sure you carry the following items on each hike: (a) map/guidebook; (b) sunscreen; (c) appropriate clothing; (d) a headlamp or flashlight; (e) first-aid supplies; (f) firestarter or matches; (g) knife; (h) food; and (i) water.